rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 If the Istio [addons]({{home}}/docs/tasks/telemetry/) are required then the manifests must be updated to match the configured `namespace` in use by the tenant's Istio control plane.

-#### Split Common and Namespace Specific
+#### Split Common and Namespace Specific Resources
 The manifest files in the Istio repostories create both some common resources that would be used by all Istio control planes as well as resources that are replicated per control plane.
-Although it is a simple matter to deploy multiple control plane by replacing the "istio-system" namespace references as described above, a better approach is to split the manifests into a common part that is deployed once for all tenants and a per tenant specific portion.
+Although it is a simple matter to deploy multiple control plane by replacing the *istio-system* namespace references as described above, a better approach is to split the manifests into a common part that is deployed once for all tenants and a per tenant specific portion.
 All the CustomresourceDefinitions (CRDs), the roles and the role bindings should be separated out from the provided Istio manifests.
 Additionally, the roles and role bindings in the provided Istio manifests are probably unsuitable for a multitenant environment and should be modified or augmented as described in the next section.

-#### Kubernetes RBAC applied to Istio control planes
+#### Kubernetes RBAC for Istio control plane resources
 To restrict a specific user(s) to a single Istio namespace, the cluster admin would apply a manifest similar to the one listed below which restricts the user *sales-admin* to the namespace *istio-system1*.